Pointwise almost h-semi-slant submanifolds: Pointwise almost h-semi-slant submanifolds

 \begin{remark} Let $M$ be a submanifold of an almost quaternionic Hermitian manifold $(\overline{M},E,g)$.
 If $M$ is a pointwise h-semi-slant submanifold of $(\overline{M},E,g)$ with $\mathcal{D}_1 = 0$ and $\mathcal{D}_2 = TM$, then the submanifold $M$ is a pointwise almost h-slant submanifold of $(\overline{M},E,g)$. \end{remark}

 \begin{remark} As we know, an isometric immersion is the corresponding notion of a Riemannian submersion (\cite{O}, \cite{G}, \cite{FIP}).
-In the point of view, almost h-slant submanifolds, almost h-semi-invariant submanifolds, and almost h-semi-slant submanifolds correspond to almost h-slant submersions, almost h-semi-invariant submersions, and almost h-semi-slant submersions, respectively (\cite{P2}, \cite{P22}, \cite{P3}).
+In the similar way, almost h-slant submanifolds, almost h-semi-invariant submanifolds, and almost h-semi-slant submanifolds correspond to almost h-slant submersions, almost h-semi-invariant submersions, and almost h-semi-slant submersions, respectively (\cite{P2}, \cite{P22}, \cite{P3}).
 Similarly, pointwise almost h-slant submanifolds, pointwise almost h-semi-invariant submanifolds, and pointwise almost h-semi-slant submanifolds are the corresponding notions of pointwise almost h-slant submersions, pointwise almost h-semi-invariant submersions, and pointwise almost h-semi-slant submersions, respectively.
-Hence, we need to study deeply the notions of almost h-slant submanifolds, almost h-semi-invariant submanifolds, almost h-semi-slant submanifolds, pointwise almost h-slant submersions, pointwise almost h-semi-invariant submersions, and pointwise almost h-semi-slant submersions as the future works. \end{remark}
+Therefore, we need to study deeply the notions of almost h-slant submanifolds, almost h-semi-invariant submanifolds, almost h-semi-slant submanifolds, pointwise almost h-slant submersions, pointwise almost h-semi-invariant submersions, and pointwise almost h-semi-slant submersions as the future works. \end{remark}

+On a K\"{a}hler manifold $(\overline{M},g,J)$, we can consider a pointwise slant submanifold as a generalization of a slant submanifold and a pointwise semi-slant submanifold as a generalization of a semi-slant submanifold.
+As we know, if we can get some functions on $\overline{M}$, then by using these functions we may obtain some information about the manifold $\overline{M}$ and they are surely helpful to us to study the manifold $\overline{M}$.
+In this point of view, pointwise slant submanifolds and pointwise semi-slant submanifolds may have much information than slant submanifolds and semi-slant submanifolds, respectively.
+We also know that a hyperk\"{a}hler manifold is the generalized version of a K\"{a}hler manifold so that the notions of slant submanifolds, semi-slant submanifolds, pointwise slant submanifolds, pointwise semi-slant submanifolds on a K\"{a}hler manifold can be induced on a hyperk\"{a}hler manifold such as h-slant submanifolds, h-semi-slant submanifolds, pointwise h-slant submanifolds, pointwise h-semi-slant submanifolds.

+In this paper, we will study the notions of pointwise h-slant submanifolds and pointwise h-semi-slant submanifolds.
+But there are yet no papers which are dealing with the notions of h-slant submanifolds and h-semi-slant submanifolds so that in the future works, we can consider such notions.
+Given a pointwise almost h-slant submanifold $M$ of a hyperk\"{a}hler manifold $(\overline{M},I,J,K,g)$ such that $\{ I,J,K \}$ is a pointwise almost h-slant basis, we have three almost h-slant functions $\theta_I, \theta_J, \theta_K$ on $M$.

 Let $M$ be a pointwise almost h-semi-slant submanifold of an almost quaternionic Hermitian manifold $(\overline{M},E,g)$.
 Given a point $p\in M$ with a neighborhood $V$, there exist an open set $U\subset \overline{M}$ with $U\cap M = V$ and a quaternionic Hermitian basis $\{ I,J,K \}$ of sections of $E$ on $U$ such that for each $R\in \{ I,J,K \}$, there is a distribution $\mathcal{D}_1^R \subset TM$ on $V$ such that